Dithn/docs/docs/connectors/netsuite.md

 If you can't find the field you're looking for, check with your NetSuite admin or with us!

 ## Unsupported records
 There are certain records that triggers and search actions do not support, as they cannot be queried via the NetSuite API.

-Unsupported records are as follows:
+Users can use the `Get all standard records` action to retrieve these objects not found in search actions or triggers:
 - Budget category
 - Campaign audience
 - Campaign category
 - Campaign channel
 - Campaign family
 - Campaign offer
-- Campaign response
 - Campaign search engine
 - Campaign subscription
 - Campaign vertical
 - Currency
-- Item revision
-- Landed cost
 - Lead source
-- Sales tax item
+- State
 - Support case issue
 - Support case origin
 - Support case priority
 - Support case status
 - Support case type
 - Tax account

+The following records are not supported:
+- Campaign response
+- Item revision
+- Landed cost
+- Sales tax item
 - Tax group
 - Tax type
 - Currency revaluation